d4v1d-cub/ApproxMasterEqKSAT/README.md

 * Perform the numerical integration of the average version of CDA for FMS and G-WalkSAT dynamic rules
 * Run the CDA-guided decimation with FMS dynamic rules

+It also contains most of the data necessary to reobtain the figures in the paper, and the scripts that produce them

 # Description of the different programs

 ## Algorithms